dialite/Personal-Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-My Personal Portfolio(Mobile)-Microverse
+My Personal Portfolio(Desktop)-Microverse

 > My Portfolio
 This is a my first phase project on my personal portfolio development with microverse created using simple HTML(Hyper text mark-up Language.) and CSS(Cascading Style Sheet) which is used for styling or decorating the webpage.
+It is the desktop version.

 ## Built With
 - HTML